hl2guide/AdGuard-Home-AIO-List/README.md

 # AdGuard-Home-AIO-List
-An All-In-One AdGuard Home blocklist.
+An All-In-One AdGuard Home blocklist and allowlist.

 Version: 0.5 (Beta 1)